Return to: Deep-Six Home Page

 IN YOUR ENDLESS POOL

 When you turn the current off or on in the pool be sure the current speed is turned to low (counter-clockwise) before pushing the on-off button.
 Turning the current on with the speed set to high may cause the propeller blades to break.
+If you are using a remote to turn the current on or off the Power Unit (PU) will automatically slow the current down or speed it up to where it was last set.

 The water level in the pool should not get too low.
 Keep the level about ½" below the top of the propulsion housing at the front of the pool.
 If it gets too low the skimmer will start taking in air and that creates noise, poor filtration, and in some cases an air-bound pump which is really bad.
-If the water is allowed to get too high in the pool the relief valve in the top of the skimmer will start to leak water and it will drip to the floor on the outside front which may not be visible.
+If the water is allowed to get too high in the pool the relief valve in the top of the skimmer will start to leak water and it will spill to the floor on the outside front which may not be visible.

 The water in a pool MUST be kept in good swimming condition.
 Chemically it MUST test safe for bathing.
 Endless Pools supplies a test kit that allows you to make sure the water in your pool is of good quality.
 The following information will allow you determine what the water quality is and what to do to keep it where it should be.
 The test kit has a plastic comparator and chemicals with various colored tops.
 These are used to test the chemical quality of the pool water.
 Look closely at the comparator.
 There is a large test tube on one side.
 There is a small tube on the other side.
 The large tube has a 25 ml mark in the middle of the side of it.
 The small tube has a 9 ml mark about 1 cm. down from the top on the side.
 Those are the only levels we will be dealing with.
 Between the two test tubes there are colors that are used to make sure your pool water is chemically satisfactory.
 The colors up 1/2 way are the ones that should be matched.
 KEEP NOTES ON EVERYTHING THAT IS DONE!!!